 The following information comes from the Nevada Department of Transportation (NDOT).

-• Of those 2022 fatalities, 43 were pedestrians, and 47 were unrestrained motorists
+- Of those 2024 fatalities, 27 were pedestrians, and 4 were unrestrained motorists.

 Crash Data by Category

-The most recent complete data (2019) from the NDOT shows fatality statistics sorted by category.
+The most recent complete data (2021) from Zero Fatalities shows fatality statistics sorted by category.

-• Only one of those fatalities was a restrained child, and 55 involved unrestrained passengers and drivers.
+- Only 4 of those fatalities were a restrained child, and 71 involved unrestrained passengers and drivers.

 Impaired driving is extremely hazardous, as is distracted driving.
 Sending a text takes your eyes off the road for 5 seconds, which at 55 mph is like traveling the length of a football field with your eyes closed.
 Simple things like keeping your eyes on the road, not texting, and following traffic signs and speed limits will dramatically reduce your chances of being involved in an accident.

-The 2011 Nevada Legislature passed a law banning texting or talking on a handheld device while driving.
+To help reduce traffic fatalities in Nevada, the state legislature passed a 2011 law banning texting or talking on a handheld device while driving.
 Reading, typing, or talking on the phone while driving can incur a fine of up to $250.
 Avoiding texting and driving is in everyone’s best interest.
 Drivers are four times more likely to crash when driving and using a phone.

 Here’s some advice from the Nevada Department of Transportation about how to avoid distracted driving: